 Slips, trips and falls can happen in any workplace.
 Find out what causes them and how you can prevent them.

-Includes information on specific hazards and risks in the transport industry,hazardous tasks associated with loading and unloading trucks.
+This page includes information on specific hazards and risks in the transport industry and hazardous tasks associated with loading and unloading trucks.